novicode1/novicode1/README.md

 # About Me
-✔️ Contributed to apps with 200M downloads.
+✔️ Contributed to apps with 200M downloads.<br>
-✔️ 6 years of experience as a Front-end Developer
+✔️ 6 years of experience as a Front-end Developer<br>
-✔️ Last 4 roles in product-based companies.
+✔️ Last 4 roles in product-based companies.<br>

 ## Achievements
-⭐ Designed the Homepage of https://pdfexpert.com/
+⭐ Designed the Homepage of https://pdfexpert.com/<br>
 ⭐ Designed the Homepage of https://sparkmailapp.com/

 ### Stack